-Fr Hayden Williams OFMCap was born in Malta on 9th July 1977 and baptized in the Catholic Church on 28 July 1977.
-He was raised up in the town of Senglea and received his education at the Franciscan Sisters' School and at De La Salle College.
+Born in Malta on 9th July 1977, Fr Hayden was baptized in the Catholic Church on 28 July 1977 and raised up in his hometown of Senglea.
+He received his education at the Franciscan Sisters' School and at De La Salle College.

-In his home parish dedicated to the Nativity of Our Lady, he was an altar boy and a member of the Legion of Mary.
+In his home parish dedicated to the Nativity of Our Lady, he served as an altar boy and a member of the Legion of Mary.
 At the age of 13 he was introduced to the Catholic Charismatic Renewal through the parish prayer group Lumen Christi.
 Two years later he was chosen to lead this same group.

-On 9th October 1996, he joined the Capuchins and made his temporary profession of the religious vows on 22nd September 1998 after which he began and successfully finished his Philosophical and Theological studies at the University of Malta.
+On 9th October 1996, Fr Hayden joined the Capuchins and made his temporary profession of the religious vows on 22nd September 1998 after which he began and successfully finished his Philosophical and Theological studies at the University of Malta.
 On 25th March 2004 he made his perpetual vows and in that same year, on 17th October, was ordained a deacon.

 During the year dedicated to the Eucharist, on 21st July 2005, he was ordained a priest by the Archbishop of Malta, Mgr Joseph Mercieca, and continued his studies at the University of Malta by obtaining a Licentiate in Theology with a dissertation that bears the title The Eucharistic Perspective of the Ministerial Priesthood in John Paul II which has been published as a book under the title Serving the Love of Loves.

-He has written Kristu jgħix Fija (Christ lives in Me), and Ir-Rużarju tal-Familja (The Rosary of the Family).
+He has written Kristu jghix Fija (Christ lives in Me), and Ir-Rużarju tal-Familja (The Rosary of the Family).
 He has also recorded the rosary and the divine mercy chaplet in maltese, english and italian, the three languages spoken by Fr Hayden.